Canning water is a simple process and an important way for you to be prepared in case of power outages or emergencies.

 Wash jars and lids in hot soapy water.
 Get your water bath canning pot heated up.
 Place jars in the water to heat up before adding hot water.

-- Fill a separate pot with water, boil water for 10 minutes.
+- Fill a separate pot with water.
+Heat over high heat.
+Boil water for 10 minutes.
+Maintain a full rolling boil.

-- Fill jars using a glass measuring cup or something similar.
+- Fill jars using a glass measuring cup or something similar or ladle hot water into hot jars with the aid of a canning funnel

 - Center lids.
 Screw on bands fingertip tight.

-- Let water in canning pot come to a boil.
+- Let water in your boiling water canner come to a boil.
 Process jars of water for 20 minutes.
+Set a timer so that you can keep track of the time.
 Remove from heat.
 Allow jars to cool in pot for 5-10 minutes.

 Remove jars from canning pot.
 Let cool.
 After 12 hours, check seal.
 Any jars that have not sealed can be used right away.